AAAArcus/multiT2/README.md

 MATLAB code for multi-component T2 estimation, together with performance evaluating scripts.

-Code will soon be made available.
+All code will be made available before publication of the corresponding paper.